qortmdgh4141/qortmdgh4141/README.md

 #### Hello, I'm Seungho Baek 👋

-I'm an M.S. student at Sungkyunkwan University, advised by [Prof. Yusung Kim](https://sites.google.com/view/yskim525).
+I'm an M.S. student at Sungkyunkwan University (SKKU), advised by [Prof. Yusung Kim](https://sites.google.com/view/yskim525).

 You can also find me on: